 "I was buzzing to finally pull on the shirt and show everyone what I could do.
 It was pretty indescribable, to be honest - it was a surreal experience.

-McLean won four caps before returning to the USA later in 2002.
+McLean won four caps before heading back to the USA later in 2002.
 Returning to Tyneside two years later, she rejoined the Magpies between 2004 and 2006 before winding down her playing career due to work commitments.

 It's not just Newcastle United who have experienced extraordinary growth in the women's game over the past few years, but the sport as a whole has gone from strength to strength.